Tomvl117/cellstitch-cuda/README.md

 * **seg_mode**: Instanseg segmentation mode: "nuclei" to only return nuclear masks, "cells" to return all the cell masks (including those without nuclei), or "nuclei_cells", which returns only cells with detected nuclei.
     Default "nuclei_cells"
+* **normalise**: Whether to perform normalisation prior to InstanSeg-based segmentation.
+It is performed over the entire stack (per channel) to save time, but it can still take a while.
+Default True
 * **pixel_size**: XY pixel size in microns per pixel.
 When set to None, will be read from img metadata if possible.
     Default None
 * **z_step**: Z pixel size (z step) in microns per step.
 When set to None, will be read from img metadata if possible.